plredmond/gltut-gpipe/README.md

 This is a port of a series of tutorials written by _Jason L. McKesson_ and originally published at ~~arcsynthesis.org/gltut~~.
 That site has been offline for several years now, and the original code at ~~bitbucket.org/alfonse/gltut/wiki/Home~~ is also no longer available.
-Thankfully there is an updated [fork on github](http://github.com/paroj/gltut) receiving love from the community and the tutorials have been republished at <http://paroj.github.io/gltut/>.
+Thankfully the [gltut tutorials](http://paroj.github.io/gltut/) are still online because an updated [fork on github](http://github.com/paroj/gltut) is being maintained.

-Here the original tutorials for C++ and GLSL are ported to Haskell using Tobias Bexelius' OpenGL framework [GPipe](https://github.com/tobbebex/GPipe) to express OpenGL buffers, uniforms, vertex shaders, and fragment shaders in normal Haskell code.
+Here the original tutorials for C++ and GLSL are ported to Haskell using Tobias Bexelius' OpenGL framework [GPipe](https://github.com/tobbebex/GPipe-Core) to express OpenGL buffers, uniforms, vertex shaders, and fragment shaders in normal Haskell code.

 It is recommended to use a diff tool to compare each code example with the next.
-The ports have been written to minimize changes between tutorials, therefore diffing them will highlight many of the essential changes required by each lesson.
+The ports have been written to minimize changes between subsequent tutorials, therefore diffing them will highlight many of the essential changes required by each lesson.

 ### Cloning

-This repo is an overlay on the community fork of the tutorials.
+This repo is structured as overlay on the tutorials repo.
-Several of the examples here use data files from that repository.
+The code here should run independently, but should you wish to view both projects overlaid, you can do so:

 ```
 git clone https://github.com/paroj/gltut.git